 Typically, Adobe PDF files are the source for an eCatalog.
 These files contain all image information, fonts, and vector graphics.
 You can build an eCatalog with images as well.
-After you have prepared your PDF files for uploading, select the Upload button on the Global Navigation bar to begin uploading the PDFs.
+After you have prepared your PDF files for uploading, on the Global Navigation bar, select Upload to begin uploading the PDFs.

-Prepare your PDF files before uploading them to Dynamic Media Classic:
+Prepare your PDF files before uploading them to Adobe Dynamic Media Classic:

 To make uploading the files easier, place all the files in the same folder on your computer or network.